Simpli-Code/Minitalk/README.md

 • The server should be able to receive strings from several clients in a row without needing to restart.

-• The communication between your client and your server has to be done only using UNIX signals.
+• The communication between the client and the server has to be done only using UNIX signals.

-• We can only use these two signals: SIGUSR1 and SIGUSR2.
+• It is only allowd to use these two signals: SIGUSR1 and SIGUSR2.

 # 🛠️ Usage
 Requirements